lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 **Leading discussion of primary sources (10%).** Beginning with week three, you will sign up for one week in which you will identify primary sources related to the topic, circulate them among the group, and lead a discussion of them.
 I will help you identify good sources; just plan ahead in advance if you want help with that.
 Often these sources could be ones that were explicitly discussed in the main readings for that week.

 **Book reviews (2 x 20%) and leading class discussion.** For each week on the syllabus, there will be suggested additional books on the subject.
 Over the course of the semester you will write two reviews of books related to that week's discussion.
 You may select any book from the additional readings or, with permission, any other book on the history of capitalism and American religion, or the history of capitalism more generally.
 The reviews should be analyses, not summaries. *Reviews in American History* is a better model than *JAH* or *AHR* book reviews.
 Explain the overall argument of the book, whether it is effective, what are its source base and theoretical framework, and how it fits into the literature we have been reading.
 These reviews are stepping stones to your final essay, as well as important contributions towards broadening the base of knowledge for the class.
 The same week your review is due, you will give a presentation about and lead a brief discussion of your chosen books on the weeks you signed up for.

 **Essay on religion and capitalism (40%).** You will write a fifteen-page historiographical essay on a topic of your choice related to religion and capitalism.
 This essay should be based on five or six books, at least three of which you should have read specifically for this assignment.
 See the schedule below for due dates.
 You will turn in a few sentences about your topic as well as a list of books for approval in advance.
 You will also submit a complete rough draft (emphasis on *complete*) for comment, which will be worth 5% of your course grade.
 The final paper will be worth the other 35%.

 # Schedule

 ### August 24 (Week 1): Globalism

 Katherine Carté Engel, *Religion and Profit: Moravians in Early America* (Philadelphia: University of Pennsylvania Press, 2011).

-David P. King, *God's Internationalists: World Vision and the Age of Evangelical Humanitarianism* (University of Pennsylvania Press, 2019), introduction.
-[PDF]
+David P. King, *God's Internationalists: World Vision and the Age of Evangelical Humanitarianism* (University of Pennsylvania Press, 2019), introduction. \[PDF\]

 Suggested readings:

 -   King, *God's Internationalists*
 -   Block, *Ordinary Lives in the Early Carribean*
 -   Norton, *Sacred Gifts, Profane Pleasures*

 ### August 31 (Week 2): Commerce

 Mark Valeri, *Heavenly Merchandize: How Religion Shaped Commerce in Puritan America* (Princeton: Princeton University Pres, 2014).

 Max Weber, *The Protestant Ethic and the Spirit of Capitalism*, ed.
-Peter Baehr and Gordon C. Wells (New York: Penguin, 2002), 1–95.
+Peter Baehr and Gordon C. Wells (New York: Penguin, 2002), 1--95.

 Suggested readings:

 -   Innes, *Creating the Commonwealth*
 -   Peterson, *The Price of Redemption*

 ### September 14 (Week 3): Money and markets

-James David Hudnut-Beumler, *In Pursuit of the Almighty’s Dollar: A History of Money and American Protestantism* (Chapel Hill: University of North Carolina Press, 2007).
+James David Hudnut-Beumler, *In Pursuit of the Almighty's Dollar: A History of Money and American Protestantism* (Chapel Hill: University of North Carolina Press, 2007).

 Stewart Davenport, *Friends of the Unrighteous Mammon: Northern Christians and Market Capitalism, 1815--1860* (Chicago: University of Chicago Press, 2008), ch.
 1.

 Suggested readings:

 -   Davenport, *Friends of the Unrighteous Mammon*
 -   Noll, ed., *God and Mammon*
 -   Sklansky, *The Soul's Economy*

 ### September 21 (Week 4): Capital

 Rebecca Kobrin, ed., *Chosen Capital: The Jewish Encounter with American Capitalism* (New Brunswick: Rutgers University Press, 2012).

 Karl Marx, *Capital*, trans.
 Ben Fowkes (New York: Penguin, 1981), ch.
 1.

 Suggested readings:

 -   Johnson, *A Shopkeeper's Millennium*
 -   Nord, *Faith in Reading*
 -   Joselit, *The Wonders of America*
 -   Heinze, *Adapting to Abundance*
 -   Michels, *A Fire in their Hearts*
 -   Lederhendler, *Jewish Immigrants and American Capitalism*

 ### September 28 (Week 5): Commodities

 Lerone A. Martin, *Preaching on Wax: The Phonograph and the Shaping of Modern African American Religion* (New York: New York University Press, 2014).

 Colleen McDannell, *Material Christianity: Religion and Popular Culture in America* (New Haven: Yale University Press, 1995), ch.
 6.

 Suggested readings:

 -   McDannell, *Material Christianity*
 -   Gutjahr, *An American Bible*
 -   Giggie, *After Redemption*
 -   Sack, *Whitebread Protestants*

 ### October 5 (Week 6): Consumption